RobertKDutka/showdownproject/README.txt

 Then you can restructure the code to be more modular so switching between prediction mechanisms is possible and start adding more features/improving existing ones.

 BIG TODO: Go through all the files and assign an authorship to it
+          Clean up the repo.
+There are many unnecessary files

 TLDR - If someone says they are "working" and "dont need help" they might be lying